Cleveland Clinic logo

 • Don’t drink untreated water.

-• If you’re traveling to a place where you don’t know if the water is treated, drink bottled or boiled water only.
-Boil water for one minute before allowing to cool and then drinking.
+• If you’re traveling to a place where you don’t know if the water is treated, drink bottled, filtered or boiled water only.
+Boil water for one minute before allowing it to cool for drinking.

 Advertisement